IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 # Where can I find an Admin?

-- You can get a list of admins by messaging Hubot and saying '/admins' - 'hubot admins'
+- You can ping the admins by @admins.
+Otherwise the active admins are: @specious, @oisin, @colmdoyle & @mikem (as of 2017)
 - Admins will be happy to assist those experiencing harassment to feel safe in this community.
 - You can find other details for admins at the http://irishtechcommunity.com/adminguide/